acipm/kibicara/DEPLOYMENT.md

 ## Setup on a server

-This will guide you through the whole kibicara server setup on a OpenBSD with OpenSMTPd as MTA (+ Relay at `relay.example.com`) and `https://kibicara.example.com` as domain.
+This will guide you through the whole kibicara server setup on an OpenBSD server with OpenSMTPd as MTA (+ Relay at `relay.example.com`) and `https://kibicara.example.com` as domain.
 The kibicara server will also run on other Unix-like systems, just modify the guide to your needs.

 Prerequisites:
 - python>=3.8 + pip